 Property sold to the SSAS by, for example, a connected company can particularly benefit a cash poor company.
-Commercial property can also be transferred into the SSAS as an 'in-specie' contribution to the scheme.
 As commercial property is an allowable investment, tax relief would be available on the contribution, which is then offset against corporation tax.